Davy Crockett timeline from 1786 to 1836 and beyond

 He figures that in his old age the best way to work his way out of debt is through the learning of his children.

-However, David only attends the school for four days before he gets picked on by one of the older kids.
+However, Davy only attends the school for four days before he gets picked on by one of the older kids.
 Crockett knowing that he can’t stand toe to toe with the larger student devises to a plan to ambush his adversary.

 “I pitched out from the bushes and set on him like a wild cat.
 I scratched his face all to a flitter jig,and soon made him cry out for quarters in good earnest.”